getsentry/rfcs/text/0091-ci-upload-tokens.md

 is not great.
 However Biscuit is a potentially quite exiting idea because it would permit tools like sentry-cli to work with temporarily restricted tokens which reduces the chance of token leakage.
 The complexity of Biscuit however might be so prohibitive that it's not an appealing choice.

+## Why not include the Project?

+We decided to only encode the org-reference into the token, not the project.
+This allows CI to extend usage to new/other projects without having to issue a new token.
+In the future, we may allow to also bind tokens to project(s).
+But for now, all tokens are org-wide.